mjosaarinen/lwaes_isa/asm/README.md

 wrapped in some function that implement an encryption mode such as CTR, CCM, SIV, or GCM and operate on buffers provided by the wrapper.

-This is definitely not the prettiest way of using (custom-0) ENC1s instructions; hacky macros in [enc1s_c0.h](enc1s_c0.h) are used in encoding.
-Uses the C preprocessor, and was tested with RISC-V GCC 9.2.0.
+This is definitely not the prettiest way of using (custom-0) ENC1S instructions; hacky macros in [enc1s_c0.h](enc1s_c0.h) are used for encoding.
+Requires the C preprocessor, was tested with RISC-V GCC 9.2.0.

 Cheers,
 - markku